Zasco/javascript-framework/README.md

 ## Roadmap
 ### Planned
 #### **alpha-7.0.0**
-- Implement new versioning convention:
+- Implement new versioning convention
-  - Replace versions:
-    - In `@since` tags

 #### **alpha-8.0.0**
 - Migrate CLI wrappers and features to a dedicated package.